Rolls-Royce BR700: F130

+Following the two year ground testing phase, the F130 passed its critical design review in December 2024.
+The engine "in flight" testing started in 2025, testing simulates "in flight" conditions using the wind tunnel at NASA Stennis.
+Initial tests exposed an issue with the engine pod inlet design, inlet distortion could cause "a non-uniform flow of air that can affect the engine’s performance and operability".
+Boeing completed a digital redesign of the inlet that in computer simulations solved the problem.
+The new inlet is yet to be tested in the wind tunnel.
+Barring any further issues final testing of the new engine/pod combination is expected to be complete in 2026.

 Future developments

 The Advance 2 development effort inserts new, advanced technology into existing 67 kN class BR710 and the larger BR725 engines.
 An even larger engine will also be made, with a 52 in fan.
 The BR710 and BR715 main developments, the next generation of 10000–20000 lbf engines to be introduced in the 2020s, will have an Advance 3 core, improved engine health management, newer materials, and cooling.
 They will also have a “blisk” fan made out of titanium, with an overall pressure ratio of 50:1.
 These improvements will yield a 10% thrust specific fuel consumption reduction, 50% NOx margin improvement, 99.995% reliability, and a 20% better thrust-to-weight ratio.